 - Information about keeping pets and people healthy

-- CASH: We can only accept cash at this time.
+- BRING CASH: We only accept cash.
 Exact change is appreciated.

-- RABIES PAPERWORK: Please bring proof of prior rabies vaccine (vaccine certificate or vet paperwork.
-Rabies tags on collars are not sufficient.)
-If you have the paperwork from your pet’s last rabies shot, you can get the 3-year vaccine.
-If you do not have paperwork, your pet can get the 1-year vaccine.
+- *RABIES PAPERWORK: Bring proof of prior rabies vaccination (this must be a certificate or vet paperwork; a rabies tag is not sufficient).
+If you have the paperwork from your pet’s last rabies shot, your pet could get the 3-year vaccine.
+If you do not have paperwork, your pet can still get the 1-year vaccine.

 Want to learn more about living with your cat or dog?
 How to understand your dog’s body language and they play?
 How to train your dog?

-PLEASE NOTE: The services are subject to change depending on the availability of both the vaccinations as well as veterinary help.
+PLEASE NOTE: Services are subject to change depending on the availability of vaccines, microchips and veterinary help.